dwavesystems/dwave-ocean-sdk/docs/examples/map_coloring.rst

 :math:`1` if selected, while the remaining :math:`C-1` variables are :math:`0`.
 It then solves the BQM on a D-Wave quantum computer.

+This example represents the problem's constraints as :ref:`penalties <penalty_sdk>` and creates an :term:`objective function` by summing all penalty models.

+.. note:: This problem can be expressed more simply using variables with multiple values; for example, provinces could have values :code:`{yellow, green, blue, red}` instead of four binary variables for the four colors.
+For such problems a :term:`discrete quadratic model` (DQM) is a better choice.

+   In general, problems with constraints are more simply solved using a :ref:`constrained quadratic model <cqm_sdk>` (CQM) and appropriate hybrid CQM solver, as demonstrated in the :ref:`example_cqm_binpacking` and :ref:`example_cqm_stock_selling` examples; however, the purpose of this example is to demonstrate solution directly on a D-Wave quantum computer.

 The full workflow is as follows:

 #.
-Formulate the problem as a graph, with provinces represented as nodes and shared borders as edges,
+Formulate the problem as a graph, with provinces represented as nodes and
-   using 4 binary variables (one per color) for each province.
+   shared borders as edges, using 4 binary variables (one per color) for each province.
 #.
-Create a binary constraint satisfaction problem and add all the needed constraints.
+Create one-hot penalties for each node to enforce the constraint that each
+   province is assigned one color only.
 #.
-Convert to a binary quadratic model.
+Create penalties for each edge to enforce the constraint that no two neighbors
+   have the same color.
 #.
-Sample.
+Add all the constraints into a single BQM.
+#.
+Sample the BQM.
 #.
 Plot a valid solution.

 Four-Color Canadian Map